Sav22999/common-voice-android/README.md

 #  <img src="images/icon.png" width="40px" alt=""></img> Common Voice

-This is not the official app of the project Common Voice by Mozilla.
-This app is developed by Saverio Morelli, via Android Studio, because of there isn’t an official app for Android.
+This is not the official app of the Common Voice project by Mozilla.
+This app is developed by Saverio Morelli, using the Android Studio IDE.

 [![Crowdin](https://badges.crowdin.net/common-voice-android/localized.svg)](https://crowdin.com/project/common-voice-android) [![Generic badge](https://img.shields.io/badge/supported%20languages-6-green.svg)](https://crowdin.com/project/common-voice-android) [![GitHub release](https://img.shields.io/github/release/Sav22999/common-voice-android.svg)](https://github.com/Sav22999/common-voice-android/releases/) [![GitHub license](https://img.shields.io/github/license/Sav22999/common-voice-android.svg)](https://github.com/Sav22999/common-voice-android/blob/master/LICENSE) [![Github all releases](https://img.shields.io/github/downloads/Sav22999/common-voice-android/total.svg)](https://GitHub.com/Sav22999/common-voice-android/releases/) ![Maintenance](https://img.shields.io/badge/Maintained%3F-yes-green.svg)

 [<img src="images/googlePlayBadge.png" width="200px"></img>](https://play.google.com/store/apps/details?id=org.commonvoice.saverio) [<img src="images/aptoideBadge.png" height="50px"></img>](https://common-voice-android.en.aptoide.com/?store_name=sav22999) [<img src="images/crowdinBadge.png" height="50px"></img>](https://crowdin.com/project/common-voice-android)

-If you have any questions, please open an issue.
+If you have any questions, please open an issue (you can add the label `question` there).

-You can contact me also on Telegram, with the username `@Sav22999` (I speak `Italian` and `English`).
+You can contact me also on Telegram, with the username `@Sav22999` (I speak `Italian` and `English`); I’m always available to support you or to respond to your questions.

 ### How contribute

-If you want to help to develop this app, you can open an `Issue` an send feedback about the features or bugs.
-In the `screenshots` folder there are updated screenshots of the app status.
+If you want to help to develop this app, you can open an `Issue` an send feedback about the features or report bugs.

-You can contribute also to translate the app:
+You can contribute also to translate the app (follow every step, please):

-- **Open a new issue** (use `Translation` template), so others know you are translating the app in that language
+1. **Open a new issue** (use `Translation` template), so others know you are translating the app in that language
-- Then go to [Crowdin](https://crowdin.com/project/common-voice-android), choose your language (you can ask for a new language if it’s not in the list) and translate strings.
+1. Then go to [Crowdin](https://crowdin.com/project/common-voice-android), choose your language (you can ask for a new language if it’s not in the list) and translate strings.

 #### To do: